SirBob01/Dynamo-Engine/README.md

 ## Dependencies

-This engine wraps around `SDL2` and its extensions:
-- `SDL2_image`
-- `SDL2_ttf`
-- `SDL2_net`

-Their respective development libraries must be installed.

-To use `Dynamo`, the compiler must support at least C++17.
+To use `Dynamo`, the compiler must support at least C++20.

 ## Compiling Demos

 The API comes with demo programs to test core features of the engine.
 To compile them, `cmake` must be installed.
 Go to the `/demos/build` directory, then run:

 - `cmake . -G BUILD_GENERATOR`
 - `make`

 Replace `BUILD_GENERATOR` with the [generator](https://cmake.org/cmake/help/v3.2/manual/cmake-generators.7.html) applicable to your development environment.
 This assumes that all the dependency requirements are satisfied.

 ## Contributing

 Anyone is welcome to open a pull request!
 State the issue being solved and explain the solution precisely.
 Just ensure that the new code adheres to the style of the codebase.

 - Maximum line width of 80 characters
 - For long parameter lists, either split them across multiple lines or store them in a new (private) POD
 - Only API functions and objects should be publicly accessible